TheMrityunjayPathak/FinanceReportDashboard/README.md

 I made this Finance Report in PowerBI with the Finance Excel Workbook provided by Microsoft on their Website.

+## Problem Statement

+- The goal of this Power BI Dashboard Project is to analyze the financial performance of a company using the provided Microsoft Sample Data.

+- The Project aims to create an insightful and visually appealing dashboard that provides a comprehensive overview of the company's financial metrics, enabling stakeholders to make informed business decisions.

 ## Sections in the Report

 **Report has Multiple Section's from where you can manage the Data, Like :**